 Staff in the Augustine Suite and Curriculum Support Department will support you as well as subject staff.
 Everyone wants you to succeed so will listen to you and discuss plans and strategies with you so you know exactly what help you will receive and from who.
-You may have a dedicated Teaching Assistant with you in the classroom to help you.
+The team of TAs will be effectively utilised in supporting pupils in lessons.
 Our SENDCo and Deputy SENDCo will go through the big picture with you to explain everything which is on offer and the strategies communicated to staff to help support you within and beyond the classroom.
 ASD Designated Provision - You will be fully involved in all of your plans.
 Your specialist staff will talk through these plans with you and a parent or carer.